 When is the first Camerata rehearsal?

-The first rehearsal will be Thursday, August 31, 2017 at 1pm in the PAHB Concert Hall, PAHB 144.
-Auditions are completed the evening before and notification is sent to all students informing them, (1) who is seated in the ensemble for the semester, and (2) which singers have been accepted into the Music Performance Fellowship program.
-Seated students purchase music in the bookstore hours before the Thursday 1pm start time so as not to be stuck in the bookstore check out and late for rehearsal.
+The first all-student rehearsal will be Thursday, August 30, 2018 at 1pm in the PAHB Concert Hall, Rm 144.
+The first tutti rehearsal for combined students and community singers will be Wednesday September 5 at 7:00pm in the PAHB Concert Hall, Rm 144.
+Auditions are completed on Wednesday August 29 and notification will be sent to all singers informing them, (1) who is seated in the ensemble for the semester, and (2) which students have been accepted into the Music Performance Fellowship program.
+Seated singers purchase music in the UMBC Bookstore hours before the Thursday 1pm start time so as not to be stuck in the Bookstore check out and late for rehearsal.

 How is registration for Camerata carried out?

 On the basis of student auditions, names will be entered into the system giving them permission to register for Camerata (MUSC 303).
 Once the permissions are entered, each individual will log into the system to add the course to their schedule.
 Camerata is a two credit course.